ucozlab/react-redux/guide-3-redux/docs/action-strategies.md

 > ES2015 Alert!
 Simply having `const` doesn't mean it's value is ensured to be unique.
 Using `const` just means its value can't change.
 But as a strategy, some devs create one file with all their action type constants inside which helps to see them all in one place, and to visually ensure they are unique.

 Some strategies regarding actions seem tedious with lots of boilerplate code.
 Redux Docs offer a suggestion for [reducing boilerplate code](http://redux.js.org/docs/recipes/ReducingBoilerplate.html).
-One strategy it offers in addition to using constants, is to use "action creators".
+One strategy it offers in addition to using constants is to use "action creators".

 ### Action Creators